SageHack/hacklair/content/simple-vpn-guilde.md

 This guide is dedicated to all new online activists who need guidance with VPNs (virtual private networks).
 We’re going to help you with your first setup choice.

-Never use the any suggested setup for anything related to your personal life.
-No personal facebook, twitter, banking, MSN, hotmail, gmail, etc.
+Never use the suggested setup for anything related to your personal life.
+No personal facebook, twitter, banking, MSN, Hotmail, Gmail, etc.

 ## Before we start

 You need to understand the following topic so read each page carefully : [VPN](https://en.wikipedia.org/wiki/Vpn), [Proxy](https://en.wikipedia.org/wiki/Proxy_server), [VM](https://en.wikipedia.org/wiki/Virtual_machine), [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
-**Never use free services.** There’s always hidden unwanted side backs that will put you at risk.
+**Never use free services.** There are always hidden unwanted side backs that will put you at risk.
 Use bitcoin to buy your service if possible.
 It’s an anonymous online payment system.

 ## Choose your setup